perinbaraj777/JobPortal_Project_Retrace_NodeJS-ReactJS-MYSQL/README.md

 # Job Seekers:
       Sign up, log in, and search for job listings.
 Apply to jobs and manage your profile.
 # Employers:
-Sign up, log in, and post job openings.
+1. Sign up, log in, and post job openings.
 Manage job listings and view applicants.
-For more detailed usage instructions, please refer to the User Guide.
+2. *For more detailed usage instructions, please refer to the User Guide.

 # Features
+1).
 User registration and authentication for both job seekers and employers.
+2).
 Job search functionality with filtering and sorting options.
+3).
 Job application submission and management for job seekers.
+4).
 Job posting and management for employers.
+5).
 User profile management with resume uploads for job seekers.
+6).
 Admin panel for site administration and moderation.

 # Database Schema
 The project uses a MySQL database.
 You can find the database schema and documentation in the Database Schema Guide.